 Since 1994 we have successfully operated a rescue, rehabilitation and release program throughout Zimbabwe.
 We design and implement standards and protocols for the captive management, rehabilitation and release of rescued animals back to the wild.
 These policies are adopted both nationally and internationally, to assist similar species around the world that are equally threatened.

 The Endangered Program

 We focus on non-charismatic species that are or have become threatened.
-Ignorance and apathy for an animal, which is largely unknown to people, in general is a recipe for extinction.
-We undertake to fill a niche for species that largely unknown and overlooked.
+Ignorance and apathy for an animal, which is largely unknown to people in general, is a recipe for extinction.
+We undertake to fill a niche need for species that are largely unknown and overlooked.